jackw01/scanlight/automation/bsl_control_interface.md

 | 2 | blue channel value (-127 to 127 - two's complement format) |
 | 3 | white channel value (-127 to 127 - two's complement format) |

-Reports the current channel trimming settings stored in nonvolatile memory.
+Reports the current channel trimming settings stored in nonvolatile memory. *Note: only supported by the big scanlight firmware variant.*